3sanket3/3sanket3/content/posts/2019-05-05---how-to-send-email-in-nodejs.md

 Create a new file called `sendEmail.service.js`

 - Create an `async` function in it called `sendEmail`
-- Move email sending specific code in it
+- Move email sending specific code in the `sendEmail` function
 - Export as module using `module.exports = sendEmail;` at the end

 Then in `index.js`